NodeDiver/NodeDiver/README.md

   - https://discord.gg/p6SF8TMKpm
   - https://discord.gg/s3sMAHACeh

-## Principles
+## How?
-- Enthusiasm, optimistic attitude, think smart & integrity.
+- With enthusiasm, an optimistic attitude, thinking smart & integrity.
 - Focused on clarity: small features, clear docs, steady improvements.
 - Work must be enjoyed, and learning must be enjoyed:
 Life is too short not to allow yourself to have a little bit of happiness on the journey. 🤗🌞